heroapoorva/scilicet/README.md

 # source for installation
 Currently setting up using this tutorial https://spring.io/guides/gs/spring-boot/#scratch

+# Dependencies
+Need to install Java, Maven and Postgres SQL
+Create a database in Postgres, create a username and password which the spring-boot is going to use to interact with psql.
+Update the URL, username and password in the src/main/resources/application.properties file

 # Usage
-Install dependencies like Java, Maven, Psql
+To start the server,
-  Update database, user and password in the src/main/resources/application.properties file cd into the spring-boot directory and run
+  cd into the spring-boot directory and run

     ./mvnw spring-boot:run